MayeulLaneyrie/minishell/standard.md

 * No redirection
 * No handling of ctrl-c, ctrl-d, ctrl-\

-# MkIII:
+# MkIII :

-* All MkII functionalities, plus the following
+* All MkII functionalities, plus the following :

 * '<', '>' and '>>' redirections
 * Variable expansion